DO4TECH/01-Learn-Rust/README.md

 We have now a complete Rust development environment and we are ready to start learning Rust :).

-The code developed to create the post is available on [github](https://github.com/DO4TECH/01-Learn-Rust) under CC0-1.0 License
+The code developed to create the post is available on [github](https://github.com/DO4TECH/01-Learn-Rust) under CC0-1.0 License.